4tal/mcp-google-contacts-server/README.md

 - ✅ Proper field selection to minimize bandwidth

 **Bottom line**: The MCP now provides comprehensive Google Contacts functionality matching the full web interface capabilities!

+## 📂 Understanding Contact Groups (Labels)

+Contact groups in Google Contacts are essentially **labels** that help you organize your contacts.
+Think of them as folders or tags:

+### 🏷️ **What are Contact Groups?**
+- **User Groups**: Custom labels you create (e.g., "Family", "Work", "Book Club")
+- **System Groups**: Built-in groups like "My Contacts", "Starred contacts", "Coworkers"
+- **Multiple Labels**: Each contact can belong to multiple groups simultaneously

+### 🎯 **Common Use Cases**
+- **Family & Friends**: Group personal contacts by relationship
+- **Work Organization**: Separate colleagues, clients, vendors
+- **Event Planning**: Group contacts for weddings, parties, meetings
+- **Interest Groups**: Book clubs, sports teams, hobby groups
+- **Geographic**: Organize by location or region

+### ⚡ **What You Can Do**
+- ✅ Create unlimited custom groups
+- ✅ Add/remove contacts from groups in bulk
+- ✅ Search for all contacts in a specific group
+- ✅ View group statistics and member counts
+- ✅ Update group names and custom metadata
+- ✅ Delete groups you no longer need